-Member Services.
+Please contact Member Services for more information.

+Hearing services

-What you must pay when you Services that are covered for you get these services Other Health Management and Wellness Services These services are Geisinger Health Plan wellness programs Geisinger Gold health management programs offer support for and are available at no cost to all chronic medical conditions, such as diabetes, hypertension, heart Geisinger Gold Members. failure, COPD and asthma.
-Our health managers provide personalized care, education, and guidance for members with chronic Please contact Member Services health conditions.
-They also work in partnership with doctors to for more information. develop a personalized plan of care to help you prevent disease and disability and stay healthier.
-Other wellness tools are also available to help you meet your health goals.
-Additional information about our other wellness services and tools are available by logging in at www.geisingergold.com. \$20 copayment for Hearing services Medicare-covered diagnostic Diagnostic hearing and balance evaluations performed by your PCP hearing exam service.
-An office to determine if you need medical treatment are covered as outpatient visit copayment may also apply. care when furnished by a physician, audiologist, or other qualified provider.
-The following hearing services are covered: One (1) routine hearing exam per calendar year, performed by \$20 copayment for one routine a physician, audiologist, or other qualified provider. hearing exam.
-Other diagnostic procedures performed by a physician, audiologist or other qualified provider.
-For more information, \$500 copayment per ear for each hearing aid, including hearing please see the benefit and cost sharing information for aid testing and fitting done by Outpatient diagnostic tests in this chart. (an office visit the hearing aid provider, covered copayment may also apply). up to the \$1,250 benefit limit per ear once every three years.\ A basic hearing evaluation may also be included in your annual wellness visit; ask your PCP.
-Hearing aids, includes testing & fitting (Limited to 2 hearing aid(s) every three years) Covered hearing aid services are managed by a designated vendor.
+Diagnostic hearing and balance evaluations performed by your PCP to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

+The following hearing services are covered:

+- One (1) routine hearing exam per calendar year, performed by a physician, audiologist, or other qualified provider. - Other diagnostic procedures performed by a physician, audiologist or other qualified provider.
+For more information, please see the benefit and cost sharing information for Outpatient diagnostic tests in this chart. (an office visit copayment may also apply). - A basic hearing evaluation may also be included in your annual wellness visit; ask your PCP. - Hearing aids, includes testing & fitting (Limited to 2 hearing aid(s) every three years)

+Covered hearing aid services are managed by a designated vendor.
 Hearing aid providers must be in the designated vendor's network.
-For more information about finding hearing aid providers that participate in the vendor network, you can visit the website at https://providersearch.birdsonghearing.com/ or call
+For more information about finding hearing aid providers that participate in the vendor network, you can visit the website at https://providersearch.birdsonghearing.com/ or call Member Services.

+\$20 copayment for Medicare-covered diagnostic hearing exam service.
+An office visit copayment may also apply.

+\$20 copayment for one routine hearing exam.

+\$500 copayment per ear for each hearing aid, including hearing aid testing and fitting done by the hearing aid provider, covered up to the \$1,250 benefit limit per ear once every three years.

-Services that are covered for you What you must pay when you get these services There is no coinsurance, HIV screening copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are at increased Medicare-covered preventive risk for HIV infection, we cover: HIV screening.
-One screening exam each calendar year For women who are pregnant, we cover: Up to three screening exams during a pregnancy Home health agency care \$0 copayment for each Medicare-covered home health Prior to receiving home health services, a doctor must certify that you agency care service. need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which Prior Authorization is required. means leaving home is a major effort.
+Services that are covered for you What you must pay when you get these services HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam each calendar year For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, which means leaving home is a major effort.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy \$0 copayment for each Medicare-covered home health agency care service.
+Prior Authorization is required.
 Your provider must contact our Plan prior to providing services.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide Please refer to the Hospice services (To be covered under the home health care benefit, Care Benefit for information your skilled nursing and home health aide services combined about home health services for must total fewer than 8 hours per day and 35 hours per week) members enrolled in the Medicare Hospice Program.
-Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies
+Please refer to the Hospice Care Benefit for information about home health services for members enrolled in the Medicare Hospice Program.
+Medical and social servicesMedical equipment and supplies 1 3